-Although some adjustable-rate mortgages may keep a consistent interest rate for a short time, they are fundamentally different from fixed-rate mortgages.
+Although some adjustable-rate mortgages may keep a consistent interest rate for a short time, they fundamentally differ from fixed-rate mortgages.

-Fixed-rate mortgages stay at the same rate over the entire life of the loan.
+Fixed-rate mortgages stay at the same rate over the loan’s entire life.
 In contrast, adjustable-rate mortgages change at predetermined adjustment periods, reflecting current interest rates and the added lender margin.

 There is more risk involved with an adjustable-rate mortgage.
-Because the interest rate is variable, payments may increase or decrease over time to reflect changes in rates.
+Because the interest rate is variable, payments may increase or decrease over time to reflect rate changes.
 For this reason, borrowers often use an adjustable-rate mortgage for a shorter term.

 Fixed-rate mortgages are considered more stable and less risky.
-A 30-year fixed-rate mortgage is the industry standard in the U.S., providing buyers with consistent payments at a predictable rate of interest over the life of the loan.
+A 30-year fixed-rate mortgage is the industry standard in the U.S., providing buyers with consistent payments at a predictable interest rate over the loan’s life.

 Refinance a Fixed-Rate Mortgage if Interest Rates Fall